-The offence of offensive language in NSW - Crime - Australia
+The offence of offensive language in NSW

 It is an offence under s 4A of the Summary Offences Act 1988 (NSW) to use offensive language in or around a public place or school.

-Using offensive language is a summary offence, which means it is a relatively minor crime that is dealt with solely in the Local Court jurisdiction.
+Using offensive language is a summary offence (as opposed to an indictable offence), which means it is a relatively minor crime that is dealt with solely in the Local Court jurisdiction.
 It has a fine attached and no possibility of imprisonment.

 Given the way contemporary standards of society have changed in recent decades, the offence is not regularly enforced.
 Determining what is 'offensive' has changed along with the development of language and ordinary ideals of polite conduct.
 Words that people would traditionally consider offensive are now commonly accepted in many different social situations.
 However, the focus of this offence is on the intent behind the words.
 The courts have emphasised that the way words are used is much more important than the words themselves.